blocknative/web3-onboard/packages/core/README.md

 The above webpack 5 example can be used in the `craco.config.js` file at the root level in this case.

-**Note:** currently still facing some challenges building with CRA and CRACO for hardware wallets

 ### SvelteKit

 Add the following dev dependencies: